Apprehended Violence Orders (AVO’s) Sydney

 iv) not be allowed to possess any firearms or weapons.

-If you need further information or assistance, it’s best to speak with a legal professional.
+If you need further information or assistance, it’s best to speak with a legal professional in Sydney on telephone number 1300 176 708.

 Free Advice on Contact